Narcissists tend to manipulate their romantic partners emotionally.

 They typically push people to the point that boundaries have to be set, and the person ultimately has to cut the narcissist out of their life – that is, if the narcissist doesn’t cut them out first.

-Narcissistic people face a high risk of loneliness and isolation due to their manipulative behavior, but many are skilled at always having at least someone around to cater to them.
+Narcissistic people face a high risk of loneliness and isolation due to their manipulative behavior, but many are skilled at always having at least someone around to cater to their needs, Narcissists can make others feel guilty if their needs are not met.

 6 Clear signs a narcissist is done with you